Energy in Africa: Future development

+Projected needs

+Creating an effective and far-reaching modern electrical system in Africa will take significant investment.
+The African Development Bank has estimated that a universal access system for all 53 countries in Africa would cost US$547 billion total to implement by 2030, which averages to US$27 billion per year.
+Total investment has not come close to this mark, instead hovering until recently between $1–2 billion USD annually.
+Recent participation from China and India on the order of US$2 Billion annually brings the investment total up to ~US$4 billion.
+The power sector still faces a finance gap on the order of US$23 billion per year though, severely constraining its development options.
+Operating at 1/4 of the necessary budget to grow and expand, current networks must mark most funds for maintenance of aging existing systems.

 A sample of current investments

 The World Bank operates a portfolio of 48 Sub-Saharan Africa energy projects with over US$3 billion in investment.
 Individual governments as well as private entities also contribute to overall energy projects.
 China and India have recently emerged as large players in the space, committing US$2 billion annually to new development projects.
 China focused specifically on 10 large hydropower projects, which combined are expected to produce another 6,000 MW of electrical energy.
 This is estimated to increase the hydroelectric capabilities of Sub-Saharan Africa by 30%.
 Another project currently undergoing feasibility exploration would install hydroelectric facilities on the Zambezi river, potentially generating 2,000–2,500 MW.
 Smaller scale projects also receive funding, such as efforts to distribute safe cookstoves and efficient kilns to lower the effects of biomass, initiatives to improve lighting efficiency, or smaller scale microgrid electrical distributions.

 Regional pools

 One characterizing feature of the electrical grid in Africa is its isolation.
 The formation of regional energy trading pools would help stabilize energy markets, but would require building out a transmission line infrastructure between countries.
 Installing those resources would be expected to require ~US$19 billion in investment.
 Regional energy trade would save an estimated US$5 billion annually in emergency generation costs, yielding a 22% rate of return even at 5% deflation.
 Energy economist Orvika Rosnes estimates that fair regional pooling in the least developed countries could actually generate money in less than one year, with a 168% annual return on investment.